Circular design: the next step of design thinking?

 Designing for the user… and the system that surrounds it

-Since design thinking has started gaining traction in the 2000’s, with the creation of the first d.schools, the three aspects of economic viability, technical feasibility, and attractiveness to the user have become an efficient frame of reference, which is increasingly more used in the industry.
+Since design thinking has started gaining traction in the 2000’s, with the creation of the first D-schools, the three dimensions that are economic viability, technical feasibility, and attractiveness to the user have become an standard frame of reference.
 Countless startups, like Airbnb, Sunrise, Kickstarter, or Pinterest have been successfully created by designers, and many established companies have also improved their business by relying more heavily on designers (Schneider Electric, Decathlon…).

 By focusing on the user’s needs, designers let organizations exceed their goals.
 By implementing a process fostering continued improvement, the products have a better image, and are increasingly more recommended by peer networks, makings them the big successes of the past few years.

-And, as we see today, the environmental situation of our planet is becoming more worrisome every day, without needing to waste time citing facts and reports.
-As we have seen, design choices play a notable part, which is why designers have a role to play.
+No need to cite reports, everyone know that the situation of our planet is alarming.
+As we have seen, design choices play a notable part.
 In addition to focusing on the user experience quality, designers now also have to consider the system surrounding the user.
-This means: with what materials?
-What type of energies?
-What manufacturing process?
-Distribution process?
-Use?
+The main questions raised by this mindset are the following : Which materials?
+Which type of energies?
+Which manufacturing process?
+Which Distribution process?
+For what use?
 And above all else, what becomes of these streams once the product or service, or any of its parts, has reached the end of its life cycle?

-By adding a 4th sphere, one representing the circular nature of design and including the notions of resources, ecosystems, biomimetics, coupled with the design thinking frame of reference, circular design automatically opens up new possibilities for discovery and new economic, social, and environmental opportunities.
+By adding a 4th sphere, which encompass the circular nature of design and including the notions of resources, ecosystems, biomimetics, coupled with the design thinking frame of reference, circular design automatically opens up new possibilities for discovery and new economic, social, and environmental opportunities.